nmb882003/be-nc-news/README.md

 ## About

-This is a web API serving news articles.
-It was built using the [Express](https://expressjs.com/) web framework and is designed to mimic the structure of a real-world back-end service, such as Reddit.
+This project is a web API serving news articles and which mimics the structure of a real-world back-end service, such as Reddit.

+It uses the [Express](https://expressjs.com/) web framework and was built during the back end component of the Northcoders coding bootcamp (April 2022 cohort).

-A Heroku hosted version of this project can be found at: https://neilb-nc-news-server.herokuapp.com/api.
+A hosted version of this project can be accessed at: https://neilb-nc-news-server.herokuapp.com/api.

-&nbsp;
+A front end for this project can be accessed at: LINK FOR FRONT END GOES HERE

+The GitHub repository for the front end to this application is located at: GITHUB REPO LINK HERE

 ---